Crown court backlog in England and Wales hits new record high

 Pressed on what changes could be considered, Ms Sackman said: “All options will be on the table.
 I don’t want to prejudge what he (Sir Brian) may or may not recommend.”

-Asked by reporters to acknowledge the announcement was ministers ordering yet another review – after the Government came under fire for launching so many since taking office – Ms Sackman said: “We’re confronting the scale of the problem.”
+Asked by reporters to acknowledge the announcement to be ministers ordering yet another review – after the Government came under fire for launching so many since taking office – Ms Sackman said: “We’re confronting the scale of the problem.”

 Sir Brian is expected to present his findings in the spring, around the same time as ministers are due to consider conclusions from former justice secretary David Gauke’s sentencing review.